kashif-nawaz/MPLS-Auto-BW-Junos/README.md

 Interface          State  resv    iption  BW          BW          BW          mark et-0/0/2.0             Up       2    90%  250Mbps     224.999Mbps 1000bps     561.07Mbps
 ```
 Above arrangement is done to simulate a scenario if an interface physical bandwidth is 100% utilized due to actual traffic then CSPF should find new path for LSP auto-bandwidth adjustment in make-before-break fashion over new path.
+RSVP interface bandwidth put a cap on actual bandwidth available for LSPs forwarding plane traffic.

 ## Auto-Bandwidth
 As, name suggests auto bandwidth feature provides functionality to adjust MPLS LSP bandwidth dynamically based on traffic statistics sampling.
 Once, auto bandwidth is enabled over an LSP then it's traffic samples are captured to get max bandwidth utilization during each sampling period.
 LSP bandwidth is automatically adjusted after an adjust interval if maximum bandwidth utilization (MaxAvg Bandwidth) during  any of the sampling period has surpased configured threshold value from presently signalled bandwidth.
 If any of link in current LSP path does not have enough bandwidth to adjust new bandwidth requirement then LSP is signaled to a new path, once traffic will be shifted new path then old path will be terminated.
 Adjustment of bandwidth  on new path happens happens in make before break fashion.
 If no new path is available to accommodate new bandwidth requirement then current path will be held as it is.